rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 such as <a target="_blank" href="http://sourceforge.net/projects/ibatisjpetstore/">
 v4 on Sourceforge</a>.

+There are several variations

+### MyBatis

 Rather than downloading a
 <a target="_blank" href="https://github.com/mybatis/jpetstore-6/releases">release zip file</a>,
 use a Git client, as the <a target="_blank" href="https://github.com/mybatis/jpetstore-6/blob/master/README.md">readme</a> recommends.

 TODO: Create a bootstrap script that does the following:

 0. Create a folder to hold.
+I prefer to have a container folder (jpetstore) because there are multiple repositories:

+   ~/gits/jpetstore/jpetstore-6

+   ~/gits/jpetstore/mybatis-spring-boot-jpetstore<br />
+   is an alternative from Kazuki Shimizu of Japan.
+   It is implemented using Thymeleaf 3.0.

 0. In a Terminal, obtain the whole repository with its history:

    <pre><strong>